gsudre/lab_notes/021-fmriprep_and_xcpEngine.md

 Using 16 cores, it only went up to 6 Gb, and took about 3h.
 Also, it only took about 4G in the local scratch, including working and output directories.

+I actually started with 3h, but it was cutting close for a few IDs, so I went up to 4h, which is the limit for the quick partition.

 Also, make sure all scans being processed have the same TR and slice timing!